Written by Suzanne Dixon, MPH, MS, RDN | Edited By Walter Pacheco | Last Update: August 7, 2024

 • Thiamin: This B vitamin is found in fortified cereals and grain products, pork, trout, beans and shellfish.

-In addition to the important role of B12 and folate during cancer therapy, B vitamins foster healthy cellular communication and regulate the production of genetic material, red blood cells and hormones.
+In addition to the critical role of B12 and folate during cancer therapy, B vitamins foster healthy cellular communication and regulate the production of genetic material, red blood cells and hormones.

 These nutrients are necessary to convert food into energy the body can use to support the metabolism of drugs, steroids and fat.